Plagne Soleil & Plagne Village

 In Montalbert you can share a new gliding experience with friends or family by trying the new Airboard – a snow bodyboard!
 Thursday and Friday evenings.
 Minimum age: 16 years.
 Approximate cost: €27/person.
 Contact: ESF Ski School Montalbert.
 Tel: +33 (0)4 79 09 77 24.
 E-mail: firstname.lastname@example.org Website: www.esf-montalbert.com

-- New spa - Deep nature is opening a new 1500m2 spa for guests of all ages in the centre of Belle Plagne.
+New spa - Deep nature opened a new spa for guests of all ages in the centre of Belle Plagne.
 Apart from its superb views, it offers 3 sperate areas.
 Children can also try a spa experience (a first in the Tarentaise).

-- Escape rooms - 2 escape rooms in Plagne Bellecote as a family venture, exclusive to the Tarentaise!
-Teams of 2-6 people have 1hr to escape by solving puzzles.
-One room is family friendly.
+Escape rooms - 2 escape rooms opened in Plagne Bellecote.
+Teams of 2-6 people have one hour to escape by solving puzzles.
+One room is family-friendly.
 In French and English.

-- Sublicimes – 10th-18th April 2019 - 5 peaks, 5 parties, 5 senses.
+Subli'Cimes - 9th-15th April 2020.
+5 peaks, 5 parties!
 Branded “Skiing in Spring”, this family-friendly event offers skiers (and non-skiers) the opportunity to enjoy the ski area via offbeat stops on 5 peaks between 1970 and 2700 m.
-This year, the theme will be the 5 senses.
 All the activities are free and open to all.
-Skiers can get there on blue runs and non-skiers can get to 4 of the 5 peaks.

 Apres-Ski, Bars & Restaurants